Root estimation in Galton-Watson trees

 \advance\sectcount by 1 \section\the\sectcount.
 Further Examples \hldest{xyz}{}{sec\the\sectcount}

-We are now able to calculate the correctness of the {\sc MLE} for Galton-Watson trees with much more general offspring distributions.
-We hope that the examples below will demonstrate the simplicity of our general approach to deriving and analyzing the {\sc MLE}.
+We are now able to calculate the correctness of the {\sc MLE} for Galton--Watson trees with much more general offspring distributions.
+We hope that the examples below will demonstrate the simplicity of our general approach to deriving and analyzing the {\sc MLE}. {A summary of these examples appears in Table 1}.

 \boldlabel Full binary trees.
 This is an example of a distribution with a special integer.
 In a full binary tree, a node either has two children or none, so we have $p_0 = p_2 = 1/2$ and 2 is a special integer.
 If there is only one node, then it is certainly the root.
 Otherwise, the root has graph-degree 2.
 As asserted in the previous section, there can only be one node in the free tree with graph-degree 2.
 In other words, for $n\geq 2$, we are guaranteed to be in case (i) of the MLE and we can choose the root with probability 1.